Online Colleges in Idaho

 Overview of Higher Education in Idaho

 Residents in other western states may pay less, thanks to Idaho’s partnership with the Western Interstate Commission for Higher Education (WICHE).
-WICHE’s Student Exchange Program allows students to enroll in degree programs at any of the 16 participating states for no more than 150% of the in-state tuition rate.
+WICHE’s Student Exchange Program allows students to enroll in degree programs at any of the 16 participating states and territories for no more than 150% of the in-state tuition rate.

 About Online Colleges in Idaho